 Billing for laboratory services is a complicated process.
 Laboratories must bill many different payors such as doctors, patients, hundreds of different insurance companies, Medicare, Medicaid and employer groups, all of whom have different billing requirements.
 The Company believes that a majority of its bad debt expense is the result of non-credit related issues which slow the billing process, create backlogs of unbilled requisitions and generally increase the aging of accounts receivable.
 A primary cause of bad debt expense is missing or incorrect billing information on requisitions.
 The Company believes that this experience is similar to that of its primary competitors.
 The Company performs the requested tests and returns back the test results regardless of whether billing information has been provided at all or has been provided incorrectly.
 The Company subsequently attempts to obtain any missing information or rectify any incorrect billing information received from the health care provider.
-Among the many other factors complicating the billing process are more complicated billing arrangements due to contracts with thirdparty administrators, disputes between payors as to the party responsible for payment of the bill and auditing for specific compliance issues.
-Ultimately, if all issues are not resolved in a timely manner, the related receivables are written off.
+Among the many other factors complicating the billing process are more complicated billing arrangements due to contracts with third-party administrators, disputes between payors as to the party responsible for payment of the bill and auditing for specific compliance issues.
+Ultimately, if all issues are not resolved in a timely manner, the related receivables are written off to bad debt expense.

-The Company's bad debt expense has increased since the Merger principally due to three developments that have further complicated the billing process: (1) increased complexities in the billing process due to requirements of managed care payors; (2) increased medical necessity and diagnosis code requirements; and (3) existence of multiple billing information systems.
+The Company's bad debt expense has increased since the Merger due principally to three developments that have further complicated the billing process: (1) increased complexities in the billing process due to requirements of managed care payors; (2) increased medical necessity and diagnosis code requirements; and (3) existence of multiple billing information systems.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 During the fourth quarter of 1995 and the second quarter of 1996, the Company recorded pre-tax special charges of \$15 million and \$10 million, respectively, based on the Company's determination that additional reserves were needed to cover potentially lower collection rates from several third-party payors.
-The 1995 charge was necessitated by the deterioration in the Company's accounts receivable collection rates in the fourth quarter of 1995 primarily due to the effect of increased medical necessity and diagnosis code requirements of third party payors placed on the Company in the second half of 1995.
-Additional such requirements were placed on the Company at the beginning of 1996, which resulted in a further deterioration in accounts receivable collection rates in the second quarter of 1996.
-As a result of this further deterioration, the Company recorded the special charge of \$10.0 million in the second quarter of 1996.
-In addition, the Company increased its monthly provision for doubtful accounts beginning in the third quarter of 1996 as a result of continued lower collection rates.
-To date, accounts receivable balances have continued to grow even though revenues have not increased.
-Although there can be no assurance of success, the Company has recently developed a number of initiatives to address the complexity of the billing process and to improve collection rates.
-These initiatives include: reorganization of departments to allow for more focus on specific issues; retention of management consultants to assess the situation and assist in reengineering the billing process; establishment of a project group to address inaccurate and missing billing information captured when the specimen is received; addition of staff in each operating division to train field personnel in billing matters and to review and approve contracts with thirdparty payors to ensure that contracts can be properly billed; and training of clients related to limited coverage tests and the importance of providing diagnosis codes pertaining to such tests.
-Additionally, the Company believes that it can benefit from the conversion of its multiple billing systems into a centralized system which it plans to implement once the growth in accounts receivable is stabilized.
+In addition, the Company increased its monthly provision for doubtful accounts during the third quarter of 1996.
+To date, accounts receivable balances have continued to grow.
+Although there can be no assurance of success, the Company has recently developed a number of initiatives to address the complexity of the billing process and to improve the collection rates.
+These initiatives include: reorganization of departments to allow for more focus on specific issues; retention of management consultants to assess the situation and assist in re-engineering the billing process; establishment of a project group to address inaccurate and missing billing information captured when the specimen is received; addition of staff in each operating division to train field personnel in billing matters and to review and approve contracts with third-party payors to ensure that contracts can be properly billed; and training of clients related to limited coverage tests and the importance of providing diagnosis codes pertaining to such tests.
+Additionally, the Company believes that it can benefit from the conversion of its multiple billing systems into a centralized system which it plans to implement once the accounts receivable situation is stabilized.